VELO CLUB de VIS - THE CLUB

 All riders must attend the MeetUp on Thursday to sign up, share contact details, discuss the route and riding and chat about bikes.

-The ride will start at 8am and end by 4pm on Saturday in central Baltimore - please bear this in mind when booking flights or signing up.
+The ride will start at 8am and end by 3pm on Saturday - please bear this in mind when booking flights or signing up.

 RIDING LE TOUR DE VIS ...